Overview

 Metal Building Construction is delivered as part of the full general-contracting sequence.
 The scope below reflects what owners usually need when this work is planned to support the entire property rather than a disconnected trade package.

-- Structural package coordination tied to slab, anchor, and envelope sequencing.
-This is tied directly to shell efficiency so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Structural package coordination tied to slab, anchor-bolt layout, and envelope sequencing — with foundation engineering matched to Hays County limestone and caliche bearing conditions that vary across San Marcos industrial and commercial sites.
+This is tied directly to shell efficiency with supplier lead times and anchor work aligned rather than sequenced independently so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-- Shell planning around service access, bay spacing, and operational support zones.
-This is tied directly to supplier coordination so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Shell planning around service access, bay spacing, and operational support zones for the owner-user, service-commercial, and light-industrial tenant profiles active in the San Marcos and Hays County market.
+This is tied directly to supplier coordination that keeps fabrication delivery aligned to field readiness on Hays County sites so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-- Roofing and enclosure decisions aligned to speed, durability, and building use.
-This is tied directly to durability so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Roofing and enclosure decisions aligned to speed, durability, and building use — with roofing system selection informed by Central Texas hail exposure and the wind load requirements for Hays County building permits.
+This is tied directly to durability with roofing and panel specifications appropriate for Hays County hail exposure and wind load requirements so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-- Site and utility work sequenced to support erection and occupancy readiness.
-This is tied directly to fast dry-in so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Site and utility work sequenced to support erection schedule and occupancy readiness — including coordination with City of San Marcos and Hays County utility service extensions that may require lead time before foundation work begins.
+This is tied directly to fast dry-in timed around Central Texas weather windows and interior fit-out start dates so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-- Office and support-space fit-outs integrated with the shell release strategy.
-This is tied directly to shell efficiency so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Office and support-space fit-outs integrated with the shell release strategy so interior occupancy does not wait months after dry-in is achieved.
+This is tied directly to shell efficiency with supplier lead times and anchor work aligned rather than sequenced independently so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-- Procurement management for structural packages, roofing systems, and accessories.
-This is tied directly to supplier coordination so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Procurement management for structural packages, roofing systems, overhead door hardware, and accessories with supplier lead times factored into the baseline schedule from the start of preconstruction.
+This is tied directly to supplier coordination that keeps fabrication delivery aligned to field readiness on Hays County sites so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-- Close coordination between metal-building supplier schedules and field release dates.
-This is tied directly to durability so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Close coordination between metal-building supplier release milestones and field readiness so anchor-bolt and slab completion align precisely with fabrication delivery windows.
+This is tied directly to durability with roofing and panel specifications appropriate for Hays County hail exposure and wind load requirements so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-- Turnover planning focused on dry-in, finish work, and owner-use milestones.
-This is tied directly to fast dry-in so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Turnover planning focused on dry-in, finish work, and owner-use milestones — with City of San Marcos or Hays County inspection sequencing integrated into the closeout plan.
+This is tied directly to fast dry-in timed around Central Texas weather windows and interior fit-out start dates so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

 Process